 Students interested in attending McPherson Magnet School must participate in a lottery.
 In order to participate in the lottery at McPherson Magnet School (K-8), families will need to attend one of the orientation meetings at McPherson Magnet School.
 For additional information, please call 714-628-4329.

 TK & Kindergarten Registration

 The process for kindergarten registration is as follows:

 - To receive a kindergarten registration packet a parent MUST have all the required documentation; birth certificate, current immunization records, and two address verifications (even if a sibling already attends the school, the family may have moved).

-- Parents may choose to complete the registration packet at the school site but are not required to do so.
+- Parents may choose to complete the registration packet online or pick up the paperwork at the school site.
 Each school site determines the date that packets must be returned to their site.

 Open Enrollment Information

 K-12 Open Enrollment will be held during February 27, 2017 to March 10, 2017.

 Open Enrollment lotteries will be conducted by each school site.